ge-flight-analytics/EmsApi.Client/README.md

 Run `dotnet build` in the `src` directory or build with Visual Studio.

 ## Test
 Run `dotnet test` in the `src` directory or use the Visual Studio test explorer.
-Many tests will talk to a real API endpoint and require the `EmsApiTestEndpoint`, `EmsApiTestUsername`, and `EmsApiTestPassword` environment variables to be set.
+Many tests will talk to a real API endpoint and require the `EmsApiTestEndpoint`, `EmsApiTestUsername`, `EmsApiTestPassword`, `EmsApiTestClientId`, and `EmsApiTestClientSecret` environment variables to be set.

 ## Automated build and test
 The project is built using an [Azure DevOps pipeline](https://dev.azure.com/ge-flight-analytics/EmsApi.Client/_build?definitionId=1&_a=summary).
 Pull requests to the `master` branch are built and the nuget packages are attached to the pipeline run.
 The `master` branch is also built once the pull request is completed.